atumpt/Steam-CSS-Skins/README.md

 CSS tweaks to alter browser-based steam client features.

 # Examples
+All skins have before and after screenshots in their folders.

 # Basic usage
 First, find your `libraryroot.css` file.
 Make a backup of the original file in case you want to roll back your changes.